-- (a) Ensure that budget provision exists for all existing and new employees. - (b) Monitor staff activity to ensure adequate control over such costs as sickness, overtime, training and temporary staff.
+- (a) Ensure that budget provision exists for all existing and new employees. - (b) Monitor employee's activity to ensure adequate control over such costs as sickness, overtime, training and temporary workers. - (c) Ensure that the staffing budgets are not exceeded without due authority and that they are managed to enable the agreed level of service to be provided.

-- (c) Ensure that the staffing budgets are not exceeded without due authority and that they are managed to enable the agreed level of service to be provided. - (d) When reporting to the Cabinet or Authority on any matter which has, or is liable to have, staffing / HR implications, the Chief Officer shall, in consultation with the Chief Finance Officer and the Senior Manager (HR & OD), incorporate into the report both the staffing / HR and financial implications of the matter under discussion.
+(d) When reporting to the Cabinet or Council on any matter which has, or is liable to have, people / HR implications, the Chief Officer shall, in consultation with the Chief Finance Officer and the Senior Manager (HR & OD), incorporate into the report both the people / HR and financial implications of the matter under discussion.